 2. Close accounts

 Close any accounts that were created, or were abused, due to the identity theft.
 Do this by obtaining the creditor’s fraud department and sending all relevant information with an explanatory letter.
-You should also ask if the creditor accepts the Federal Trade Commission’s (“FTC”) ID Theft Affidavit, which can be downloaded at the FTC’s website.
+You should also ask if the creditor accepts the Federal Trade Commission’s (“FTC”) ID Theft Affidavit (The FTC has set up a site for victims of identity theft to initiate a recovery plan that includes the necessary forms, affidavits, and letters).
 If not, request each creditor’s specific fraud dispute forms to fill out and return.
 Once the accounts have been closed and any fraudulent charges reversed, request a letter confirming the actions and status for your records.
 Unfortunately, often times the old information reappears on your credit and the letters will speed up the process of correcting the information in the future.

 When you open new accounts to replace those that you have closed, be sure to place passwords on them, which should not be easy to guess or readily available from your personal information which has already been compromised.